-Geometrical model of your antenna plays a big role in how easy or hard it will be to set up and get accurate results from an antenna design simulation.
+The geometry of your model plays a big role in how easy or hard it will be to set up and get accurate results from the simulation.

-In many CAD softwares it is easier to build the antenna geometry from blocks, which all combined form a complete antenna CAD.
-When creating geometry for simulation, these blocks should be fused together to form a single solid – in this way you can get rid of unnecessary faces between blocks and ease not only the work with geometry but simplify the meshing process as well.
+In many CAD softwares it is easier to build the geometry of the model from blocks, which all combined form a complete CAD model.
+When creating geometry for simulation, these blocks should be fused together to form a single solid – in this way you can get rid of unnecessary faces between blocks and ease not only the work with the geometry but simplify the meshing process as well.

-You can easily fuse your geometry blocks together in FreeCAD as well, using Union tool.
+You can easily fuse your geometry blocks together in FreeCAD as well, using the Union tool.